 Addition of existing field TradeContinuation(1937) in QuoteRequest(35=R), Quote(35=S), QuoteResponse(35=AJ), QuoteStatusReport(35=AI), and ExecutionReport(35=8) messages.
 The field is used to specify the type of amendment of an existing repo trade.

-Addition of existing field TradeContinuationText(2374) in QuoteRequest(35=R), Quote(35=S), QuoteResponse(35=AJ), QuoteStatusReport(35=AI), and ExecutionReport(35=8) messages.
+Addition of existing field TradeContinuationText(2374) in QuoteRequest(35=R), Quote(35=S), QuoteResponse(35=AJ), QuoteStatusReport(35=AI), ExecutionReport(35=8), AllocationInstruction(35=J), AllocationReport(35=AS), and Confirmation(35=AK) messages.
 The field is used to specify additional information.

 Addition of existing field TerminationDate(2878) in QuoteResponse(35=AJ) and QuoteStatusReport(35=AI) messages.